When Improving Clay Soil Requires Extensive Dirt Work

 At times improving clay soil is a difficult process.
 I have been to places where "red/orange" is the only color the soil seems to be.
 It is heartbreaking, but there is help for those who really want to correct it.

-- Compacted clay soil will contain less oxygen and water.
+• Compacted clay soil will hold less oxygen and water.

-- Clay soil can bake in the hot sun becoming hard as a rock.
+• Clay soil can bake in the hot sun becoming as hard as a rock.

 Before Any Work Begins